MileHacker Logo

 • Most major museums, like the Unterlinden Museum, typically operate Tuesday through Sunday.

-• Opening times can differ seasonally, with longer hours during peak summer months.
+• Opening times may vary seasonally, with longer hours during peak summer months.

 • Consider visiting museums earlier in the day to avoid peak crowds.